-Estimated cost: Expected funding sources Sub-total 2015: Sub-total 2016: Biennium Sub-total: US\$100,000 : Voluntary Contributions Year 2015-US\$100,000 US\$370,000 US\$140,000 US\$510,000 United Nations Intern Reduction (UNISDR) Group, and the relate Network (GWFN) / G (GFMC), and provide and Latin America Re Networks and other i efforts in their prepar International Wildland in 2015 in South Kore side-event and suppor participants from pro- implementing ITTO fi and interchange expe nter-institutional cooperation atory meetings for the 6 th d Fire Conference to be held ea, and further organize a ort the attendance of up to 18 ducer member countries re-related projects to present eriences at the 6 th d Fire Conference to be held mechanisms ITTO producing regions and the organization of a side event [ITTC Decision 6(XXXIII)] Estimated cost: Expected funding sources FAO: US\$100,000 : Voluntary Contributions Year 2015-US\$80,000 Year 2016-US\$20,000 TBD (approx. US\$10,000) of forest under SFM and use of ITTO guidelines and C&I countries with initiatives in place for payments for environmental services or similar International Wildland Fire Conference provided to 6 participants from each of the three
+1 [ITTC Decision 6(XXXIII)] United Nations Intern Reduction (UNISDR) Group, and the relate Network (GWFN) / G (GFMC), and provide and Latin America Re Networks and other in efforts in their prepara International Wildland in 2015 in South Kore side-event and suppor participants from proo implementing ITTO fi and interchange expe International Wildland in 2015 in South Kore Estimated cost: Expected funding sourcess Year 2015-US\$80,000 Year 2016-US\$20,000 TBD (approx. US\$10,000) TTO's contributions to the ational Strategy for Disaster Global Wildland Advisory ed Global Wildland Fire lobal Fire Monitoring Center support for the Africa, Asia, egional Wildland Fire neter-institutional cooperation atory meetings for the 6 th d Fire Conference to be held ea, and further organize a out the attendance of up to 18 ducer member countries re-related projects to present eriences at the 6 th d Fire Conference to be held ea.
+US\$100,000 : Voluntary Contributions Year 2015-US\$100,000 of forest under SFM and use of ITTO guidelines and C&I countries with initiatives in place for payments for environmental services or similar mechanisms International Wildland Fire Conference provided to 6 participants from each of the three ITTO producing regions and the organization of a side event Sub-total 2015: Sub-total 2016: Biennium Sub-total: US\$370,000 US\$140,000 US\$510,000